Sinthu/EpayApp/README.md

 # EpayApp

 A PDF documentation has been added with this project.
-It contains all information about the work done.
+It contains all the information about the work done.
 Please read it.